kolobock/global_error_handler/README.md

 ## Usage

 Target your browser to `/resque/exceptions/` path of your Rails Application server to view all Exceptions.
-+Truncate all+ deletes all Exceptions by filter if filter is selected or _ALL_ Exceptions otherwise.
+*Truncate all* deletes all Exceptions by filter if filter is selected or _ALL_ Exceptions otherwise.

 If `rescue_from` is used in your application, add following line at top of the method specified to `with:` parameter of resque_from helper.